“We couldn’t find it on Blackboard!”

 “Blackboard Literacy” means being able to navigate, find and use items on UA’s learning management system.
 Any step too big is a wall.
 Whatever “digital native” means, it does not mean that people taking my courses are able to magically understand where to find things in my course.
 I had to believe my students who didn’t find my formative feedback on their work.
 Whose responsibility is it if my students don’t know how to navigate and use Blackboard?

 Few courses today are without online elements.
 There are several parts to a course, and the connections that faculty intuit amid and between these parts are not always obvious to others.

-Which of the following in your courses are delivered to your students physically and which arrive digitally?
+Which components are delivered to your students physically and which arrive digitally?

 - Course materials and readings

 How might you enable your students to navigate, find, and use any of the above?